MicrosoftDocs/OfficeDocs-SharePoint/migration/SP-to-SPOOD-migration-guide.md

 ---

-# SharePoint Server OneDrive and SharePoint Migration Guide
+# SharePoint Server Teams Sites Migration Guide
-This guide will help you prepare to migrate from SharePoint Server to OneDrive and SharePoint in Office 365.
+This guide will help you prepare to migrate from SharePoint Server teams sites to SharePoint Online in Office 365.

 Most migrations fall into regular phases as described below.
 Proven success factors for migration include planning, assessing and remediating, preparing your target environment, migrating and onboarding your users.